Rockets or Satellites: The Future of UK Space Industry24th Aug 2020

 One of the other major players in the commercial space sector is Virgin Galactic, who for some years has been working to launch a horizontal orbital vehicle by the name of Unity.

-Aside from the Covid-19 pandemic squeezing the breaks on the entire world, the UK is also trying to maintain equilibrium throughout the Brexit transition.
+Aside from the Covid-19 pandemic squeezing the brakes on the entire world, the UK is also trying to maintain equilibrium throughout the Brexit transition.

 The smallsat market is blossoming, and thankfully so, considering that Glasgow is the largest satellite developer in Europe.
 Reportedly, 2019 was one of the biggest years in the small satellite sector with 385 smallsats launched, generating roughly $2.8 billion of market value with smallsat manufacturing being the largest driver behind that fiscal boom.